 JUR360 - Law and Economics

 This course evaluates the interplay between economic impacts and legal rulemaking, promulgation, case law and decision as well as legal institutions.
-Efficiency criteria act as a guide for decisionmakers in formal legal institutions and the course weighs diverse factors that seek to measure the economics of law and jurisprudence.
-This methodology is employed as it applies to torts, property, ontract, criminal and antitrust law.
+Efficiency criteria act as a guide for decision makers in formal legal institutions and the course weighs diverse factors that seek to measure the economics of law and jurisprudence.
+This methodology is employed as it applies to torts, property, contract, criminal and antitrust law.
 Specific case studies that evaluate the economic impacts of law and legislation will be considered.

 JUR370 - Law and Religion

 The course delves into the role religion has played in the development of the Western jurisprudence and its corresponding legal systems.
 The course will more narrowly analyze constitutional implications of the Free Exercise Clause and the Establishment Clause of the First Amendment.
 A variety of judicial, historical and theoretical readings will be assigned to illustrate historical tensions between law and religion in the United States including, but not limited to, the establishment of religion in early America; the role of religion in the abolitionist movement; government aid or endorsement of religion in education; and government intervention in family medical decisions as well as consent or coercion in public employment as regards abortion.